Wolferine/A-Mining-Game-Script/README.md

 goto http://amininggame.com/index.php#

-scrolling does not work sooo you kinda can go afk
+scrolling does not work sooo you kinda have to afk

 only good endgame i think?

-oh yea and you can get spammed with popups lul
+oh yea and you can get spammed with popups lul (fixed?)

 # features